Sap0/framework-thesis/README.md

 ## Next Steps
 Once the setup is complete, every time you push to the `main` branch, a GitHub Action will be triggered to:
 - Deploy an Azure Kubernetes Service (AKS) cluster using Terraform
+- Install an Nginx Ingress Controller to Kubernetes cluster using Helm
+- Build a Frontend Docker image and push it to a container registry
-- Build a Docker image and push it to a container registry
+- Build a Backend Docker image and push it to a container registry
-- Deploy a Kubernetes application to the cluster, making it accessible
+- Deploy a Kubernetes application made of the two images previously built to the cluster, making it accessible from the internet